BuildOnViction/docs/docs/masternode/docker.md

 ## `tomochain/telegraf`

-!!! info
+!!! warning
-    Please set the container hostname to the machine hostname
+    Please set the container hostname to the your host address without the heading 0x and all lowercase.

 ### Tags